A Franco-Flemish double-manual harpsichord,

 A view from the spine side of the instrument

 This photograph gives a wonderful idea of the splendour of this harpsichord.
 The outside of the case and lid are decorated on a ground of thick gold leaf with oil paintings on top of the gold, a process known in the eighteenth century as ‘vernis martin’.
-The painting of the figures on the top of the lid are attributed to François Boucher, Paris, 1750.
-The decorations around these figures and the spine decorations are attributed to Christophe Huet, Paris, 1770.
+The painting of the figures on the top of the lid have been attributed to François Boucher, Paris, 1750.
+The decorations around these figures and the spine decorations are attributed to Christophe Huet, Paris, 1750.